jcarlini-dot/GammaPBHPlotter/paper/paper.md

 distributions.
-Those are, i) a monochromatic distribution with a mass to be set in the range of $5\times 10^{13}$ to $1\times 10^{19}$ grams, ii) a Gaussian distribution of PBH masses originating from a Gaussian distribution of density perturbations , iii) a more realistic non-Gaussian PBH mass distribution from and iv) a log-normal distribution of PBH masses.
+Those are, i) a monochromatic distribution with a mass to be set in the range of $5\times 10^{13}$ to $1\times 10^{19}$ grams, ii) a Gaussian distribution of PBH masses originating from a Gaussian distribution of density perturbations, iii) a more realistic non-Gaussian PBH mass distribution, and iv) a log-normal distribution of PBH masses.
 In Fig. 2, we give the gamma-ray spectra from monochromatic and Gaussian PBH mass-distributions.

 ![Spectrum comparison](figures/spectrum_comparison.png)

-*The total gamma-ray spectrum per PBH, from a PBH of mass $3\times 10^{15}$ grams (blue line) and from a Gaussian distribution of density perturbations leading to a distribution of a mean mass of $3\times 10^{15}$ grams. $\sigma$ refers to the standard deviation of initial density perturbations .*
+*The total gamma-ray spectrum per PBH, from a PBH of mass $3\times 10^{15}$ grams (blue line) and from a Gaussian distribution of density perturbations leading to a distribution of a mean mass of $3\times 10^{15}$ grams. $\sigma$ refers to the standard deviation of initial density perturbations.*

 ## Software content

 `GammaPBHPlotter` was written in `Python` version 3.9 and is capable of running on Windows, Linux, and Mac.
 The main code uses five modules in its routine.
-Those being `colorama` , `numpy` , `matplotlib` , `tqdm`, and `scipy` .
+Those being `colorama`, `numpy`, `matplotlib`, `tqdm`, and `scipy`.
 Since the software automatically checks and downloads all missing modules, this requirement should not be a concern for the user.
-We provide the software in that include the code an a relevant manual.
+We provide the software in that include the code and a relevant manual.

-We acknowledge the use of `BlackHawk` .
+We acknowledge the use of `BlackHawk`.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award No. DE-SC0022352.